apparentlyarhm/monoblog/src/content/blog/homelabs-I.md

 	time.Sleep(backoff)
 }
 ```
-This is not robust.
-It’s not elegant.
-It’s just enough.
-I will be honest, the backoff logic can be improved a lot here.
-But for now, we move on.
+This is not robust though, just enough.
+I will be honest, we can engineer it better, but for now, we move on.

 ## seeing it in action